Sadly, most people don’t spend a lot of time thinking about trees.

-Most people don’t spend a lot of time thinking about trees.
-For that reason, very few people realize that an improperly maintained tree could cost them tens of thousands of dollars in damages and legal fees.
+Because of this, they often fail to realize that an improperly maintained tree could cost them tens of thousands of dollars in damages and legal fees.

 For the most part, tree-related cases are torts—that is, civil harms.

 In addition, tree law itself depends heavily on legal precedents, many of which have changed in the last several years.

-Intentional Vs. Negligent Torts
+Virginia Tree Law Basics: Intentional and Negligent Torts

 This is a broad term for any type of harm that’s settled through personal injury law.